London, The Big Smoke, April 2025

 This is, as mentioned, to give you the greatest possible flexibility, such as when you fly during the day and from where.
 Maybe you also want to extend your stay.

-If the trip is canceled – regardless of the reason – we will compensate your flight ticket.
-However, this does not apply to Business Class.
+If the trip is canceled – regardless of the reason – we will compensate your flight ticket of up to £ 150/person.

 Date